A community initiative to Adapt to and reduce our contributions to climate change

 Task Force Members

-Each of our Task Force members below has completed a biography and carbon footprint calculation using UC Berkeley’s Cool Climate Calculator, which shows their household carbon footprint and their pledged or already taken mitigation actions.
+Each of our Task Force members below has completed a biography and some have completed a carbon footprint calculation using UC Berkeley’s Cool Climate Calculator, which shows their household carbon footprint and their pledged or already taken mitigation actions.
 Details on each of the mitigation actions can be seen at the above website under the “Take Action” tab by clicking on the arrow next to a listed action (a short description opens up to further explain the action).
 We hope you learn something valuable from our efforts to look ourselves in the mirror and figure out how to walk the walk, and we hope you are inspired to calculate your own carbon footprint and begin reducing it as well.

 Roberto Muller, Cold SPring, Climate smart philipstown Coordinator

 A Haldane and Vassar College graduate, Roberto grew up and lives on Garden St. in Cold Spring.
 He works for the Town of Philipstown as its Climate Smart Coordinator in addition to volunteering to help reduce the amount of greenhouse gases in our atmosphere until they drop below what is deemed to be a safe level of 350 ppm CO2-equivalent (we are currently at 407 ppm CO2-equivalent and rising).
 Roberto’s efforts to reduce his carbon footprint include gradually renovating his house with energy efficiency upgrades, purchasing carbon offsets for his current emissions, riding a bicycle or metro north trains instead of driving when possible, eating a plant-based diet, using fans instead of AC in the summer, except during the worst heat waves, purchasing 100% wind-powered electricity through an ESCO and turning down invitations from loved ones to fly here and there for this and that, unless he has no choice, of course.

 Josh Garrett, Cold Spring